The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 and answer questions about the school radio clubs.
 Ed Miller moves between the SBE table and school-radio-clubs

-table, and demonstrates the model "sputnik" he built back in 1958.
+table, and demonstrates the model "Sputnik" he built back in 1958.
 Bob Kozar and Mike Stimac greet the

 visitors and try to match up memories and facts from the "old days."